Keck-DataReductionPipelines/KeckDRPFramework/docs/keckdrpframework/plotting_bokeh.rst

 Plotting
 ^^^^^^^^

-The actual plotting is performed by the primitives.
+The actual plotting is performed by the primitives as needed.

 As an example::